 We only initially planned to be in Jasper for 2 nights over the weekend.
 Because of all of the unknowns, we paid through the next weekend to make sure that if we indeed were stuck here for awhile, we didn’t have to move campsites with new visitors coming each day.

 Jasper is a very small tourism town with hardly any automobile repair and car technicians services.
 We knew that our options are either to fix the van or to somehow find a new tow vehicle.
 Living on the road in a foreign country is probably one of the more difficult places to have to have a break down like this.
 On top of all that, we are about 200 miles away from Edmonton which is the only realistic place to be able to find a mechanic that might be able to fix the vehicle.
-Knowing that it is the turbo unit, I knew that I was looking at at least several thousands of dollars worth of repairs if I was dealing with this in the United States.
+Knowing that it is the turbo unit and the puddle lights, I knew that I was looking at at least several thousands of dollars worth of repairs if I was dealing with this in the United States.
 If I went that route, I would still be dealing with a tow vehicle that has nearly 125,000 miles at the end of that road.